What information do we collect about you?

 If you contact us via our reception line, which is run by a virtual reception company (Verbatim) in Newbury, UK, they will request your name, email address and mobile telephone number for the booking of appointments, but are unable to access any further information at a later date, as their access is limited to bookings only.

-Medical record keeping: We have our insurance policy with Balens Health Professionals, which is underwritten by Zurich Insurance plc.
-It is a condition of our Insurance Policy that we to take and retain client records.
-The policy wording notes:
+Medical record keeping: We have our insurance policy with the iO.
+It is a condition of our Insurance Policy and governing body that we to take and retain client records:

 We work closely with other healthcare professionals, to ensure that the very best service can be provided for your needs.
 However, before speaking to any professional, you will be asked to give written consent, so that we know you are happy with the data that we share and the depth of information being discussed.